-This edition of CRUcial Times focuses on the theme of “The Role of formal support in building better lives“.
+This edition of CRUcial Times focuses on the theme of "Building our Capacity for Inclusion".

 This edition contains the following articles:

 From the board

 Dave and Sandi Cohen have been sailing together since the 1970’s.
 They resumed a more traditional lifestyle to raise their family of four children and deal with the increased complexities of two children with a rare metabolic disorder.

 They have both recently retired from permanent employment to develop a commercial organic farm and provide a more adventurous and rewarding lifestyle for their daughter Rebecca.
 In their spare time Rebecca is helping build the new family yacht.

 In this article they share the strategies they use to ensure they are ready to make the most of new opportunities and enjoy themselves along the way.

 Encouraging and enhancing community capacity